SeanMcP/seanmcp.com/src/content/a-few-things-3.md

 title: "A Few Things #3"
 description:
-  The Japanese art of repair, a movie/TV recommendation service, a relaxing gardening game, and answering the question "Can elephants swim?"
+  The Japanese art of repair, a movie/TV recommendation service, a relaxing gardening game, and answering the question "Can elephants swim?".
 tags:
   - Blog
   - A Few Things